John Finnegan (The Bold and the Beautiful): Relationship with Steffy

-Previewing Finn's introduction as the romantic interest for the established character of Steffy Forrester (Jacqueline MacInnes Wood) in the summer of 2020, Bradley Bell expresses that Steffy "is an accomplished mother, businesswoman, and fashion icon.
+Previewing Finn's introduction as the romantic interest for the established character Steffy Forrester (Jacqueline MacInnes Wood) in the summer of 2020, Bradley Bell expressed that Steffy "is an accomplished mother, businesswoman, and fashion icon.
 She's an independent woman.
-Finn is a doctor and has his own life and his own desires and goals separate to hers.
+Finn is a doctor and has his own life and his own desires and goals separate from hers.
 They're two complete individuals who can hopefully find a special love with one another."

-Finn enters the canvas as the emergency physician who treated Steffy after she gets involved in a motorbike accident.
-When Steffy wakes up at the hospital, the pair immediately locks eyes with one another, highly suggesting a love at first sight experience between the two.
-After she gets discharged from the hospital, Finn prescribes Steffy, pain pills, most specifically, opioids for her hip pains and backaches.
-Due to his realization that he resides in close proximity to her, Finn also soon began visiting Steffy and provided her with medical care, psychological counselling and friendship.
-Steffy began feeling vulnerable, and the pair open up and bond, to one another about their past emotional burdens, simultaneously burgeoning an attraction for each other.
-On Finn's attraction to Steffy, Novlan notes that "I think he's slowly learning more and more about her, because, at first, he is very professional and very clinical.
+Finn enters the canvas as the emergency physician who treats Steffy after she is involved in a motorbike accident.
+When Steffy wakes up at the hospital, the pair immediately lock eyes, strongly suggesting a love at first sight experience.
+After she is discharged, Finn prescribes Steffy pain medication, most specifically opioids, for her hip and back pain.
+Realizing that he lives in close proximity to her, Finn soon begins visiting Steffy, offering medical care, psychological counselling, and friendship.
+As Steffy becomes more vulnerable, the two open up to each other about their past emotional burdens, and a mutual attraction begins to grow.
+On Finn's feelings for Steffy, Novlan noted: "I think he's slowly learning more and more about her, because at first, he is very professional and very clinical.
 But as he sees the dynamics of the [Forrester] family, and he's able to observe the relationships that are around her, and he learns how amazing she is, and of course, how beautiful and intriguing and interesting a woman she is, how could you not get sucked in?"

-Finn had accepted to prescribe Steffy an extra set of a bottle of pain pills at a moment of time but refused to continue thereafter due to their addictive nature.
-Bell, indicates, "it's fertile ground for the building of a new romance" when referring to Finn becoming Steffy's confidant as she deals with both her physical and emotional pain and growing dependency on her pain pills.
-He later reveals to Steffy that in order to maintain his professionalism and ethics, that it would be more plausible, that he no longer acts as her medical doctor and that he will refer her to another physician.
-Finn precisely confesses that he has developed romantic feelings for her.
-Steffy admits that she shares those sentiments and the duo passionately kiss for the first time.
+Finn once agreed to prescribe Steffy an extra bottle of pain pills but refused to continue thereafter due to their addictive nature.
+Bell indicated that "it's fertile ground for the building of a new romance" when referring to Finn becoming Steffy's confidant as she dealt with both her physical and emotional pain, as well as her growing dependency on pain medication.
+He later tells Steffy that, in order to maintain his professionalism and ethics, he should no longer act as her doctor and will refer her to another physician.
+Finn confesses that he has developed romantic feelings for her, to which Steffy admits she feels the same.
+The two share their first kiss.